Vyral/base-template/_posts/2018-08-14-check-out-these-statistics-regarding-post-retirement-quality-of-life.md

 {% include youtube.html %}

 Did you know that the top determining factor of a person’s happiness after retirement has nothing to do with money?
-We’ll reveal what this factor is later on, but for now let’s take a look at some other findings from the study that determined this point.
+We’ll reveal what this factor is later on, but for now, let’s take a look at some other findings from the study that determined this point.

-Each two years, the University of Michigan conducts its Health and Retirement study, which the quality of post-retirement life using two scales: the Satisfaction With Life Scale (SWLS), and the Subjective Well-Being Scale (SWB).
+Every two years, the University of Michigan conducts its Health and Retirement study, which measures the quality of post-retirement life using two scales: the Satisfaction With Life Scale (SWLS), and the Subjective Well-Being Scale (SWB).
 The study collects data from more than 26,000 Americans over the age of 50 on 11 categories of spending health variables.

 By examining so many areas of spending, **the study seeks to evaluate what retirees find to be most meaningful to their satisfaction with life.**